-I am CIO, so I’m responsible for all technology within booking.com including all the product phases and technology.
+I am CIO, so I’m responsible for all technology within booking.com, including all the product phases and technology.
 So we don’t have a CTO, CIO and CTO are embodied into a single role.
-Currently in technology, there’s around a 1,000 people, most of them based out of Amsterdam, where we build new products and services for our customers and our partners.
+Currently, in technology, there are around 1,000 people, most of them based out of Amsterdam, where we build new products and services for our customers and our partners.

 Using culture to attract and relocate new hires:

-So we really had to learn the basics of how do you recruit from afar.
+So we had to learn the basics of how to recruit from afar.
 From that moment on, we said, “Okay, this needs to be different.
 We really need a good process.
 We need a better upfront check if somebody can speak English because that’s our corporate language.”
-And gradually we broke into more areas and found more talent.
-Then we had a couple Russian people and they loved to work with us so they were very active, we got a lot of referrals from them.
-This is how it grows and grows and then together with our culture, which is very strong with diversity, our product needs to work everywhere and so when you stay locally relevant and globally scalable.
+Gradually, we broke into more areas and found more talent.
+Then we had a couple of Russian people, and they loved to work with us so they were very active, we got a lot of referrals from them.
+This is how it grows and grows, and then together with our culture, which is very strong with diversity, our product needs to work everywhere and so when you stay locally relevant and globally scalable.

-To be that relevant, we also need to understand what the cultural differences are when people book room.
+To be that relevant, we also need to understand what the cultural differences are when people book a room.
 Because there are many differences.
 If you look at Japan, if you look at the United States, if you look at Europe, even by country there are different booking patterns.
-So for us to recruit, it was almost a necessity which we needed that global footprint also in our employees to make sure that localisation in our website really feels local.
-So tying back, diversity and the cultural frames were used, diversity to give it the strength, back to recruitment and then it all came together.
-So now we have about 70 nationalities in Amsterdam in IT, it goes to over 100 in Amsterdam if you also include the call centres and all the other departments.
+So for us to recruit, it was almost a necessity we needed that global footprint in our employees to make sure that localization in our website really feels local.
+So, tying back diversity and the cultural frames were used, diversity to give it strength, back to recruitment, and then it all came together.
+So now we have about 70 nationalities in Amsterdam in IT, it goes to over 100 in Amsterdam if you also include the call centers and all the other departments.

 The consumer brand in relation to the employer brand: